gbowerman/azurerm/examples/media_services/README.md

 ## Pre-Req to run the samples
-You will need to install the python sdk for Azure and Blob Storage (we use this sdk for the upload part of our scripts), and install the amspy python library (this is the library that implements the AMS REST API's).
+You will need to install the python sdk for Azure and Blob Storage (we use this sdk for the upload part of our scripts), and install the azurerm python library (this is the library that implements the AMS REST API's).

 ```
 pip(3) install pycrypto
 pip(3) install azure
 pip(3) install azure-storage
-pip(3) install amspy
+pip(3) install azurerm
 ```

 ## Config File